AKaraeva/AKaraeva/README.md

 -->

 ## 🚀 Certifications
-- Create REST APIs with Spring and Java, July 2024
+- Create REST APIs with Spring and Java, Codecademy, July 2024